 I started my photography business back in Kansas where I used to live before we moved to Hawaii.
 I knew pretty early on that I absolutely LOVED the raw, adventurous, candid style of photography.
 That style comes to life most beautifully for me when I’m capturing intimate outdoor weddings and adventurous elopements.
 It was a struggle early on to build a more “adventurous” portfolio in the middle of Kansas.
 I intentionally took trips to places I wanted to shoot, and I would do everything I could to set up styled shoots, free shoots, or cheap shoots in those places.
 To try and find couples, I would post on Instagram, in Photography Facebook groups, and on my personal Facebook, and reach out to friends of friends who lived in the area, literally anything.
 The value of having portfolio work in the mountains, the desert, or the ocean was worth it to me to offer a session for cheap or for free at the time.
 Now that I live in Hawaii, finding epic locations isn’t quite as hard as it used to be, but building that base even in Kansas jump-started me in the direction I wanted to go successfully.

 A session I shot of Jenna and Drew Kutcher went mega viral—like CNN, Yahoo, People, Perez Hilton, multiple talk shows, etc. That was incredible.

 What’s your favorite HoneyBook feature?

 Can I say everything?
 I just love that everything I need for client workflows are all in one place.
-I can send invoices, contracts, set up reminders for follow-up emails, see my calendar, and more all in one spot.
+I can send online invoices, online contracts, set up reminders for follow-up emails, see my calendar, and more all in one spot.
 It has everything.
 HoneyBook is easily the best business investment I’ve made in order to work less and live my life more.